Discovery Logo

 The Discovery Channel Logo 1987

 After the redesign, all attention was focused on the channel’s name.
-He was given a central place, with the word “Discovery” written in the center of the font Aurora Bold Condensed.
-“THE” and “CHANNEL” were lost against its background because they consisted of thin Futura capital letters of small size.
+He was given a central place, with the word “Discovery” centered in the Aurora Bold Condensed font.
+“THE” and “CHANNEL” were lost against their background because they were composed of thin, small Futura capital letters.

 The world map has been removed.
-But at the bottom, there was another hint of the planet – a small black semicircle, which partially covered the “sco” from the “Discovery” inscription.
+But at the bottom, there was another hint of the planet: a small black semicircle that partially covered the “sco” in the “Discovery” inscription.
 It could be the rising sun because it lacked continents and oceans.
 According to another version, it was the upper part of the legendary image of Homo vitruvianus, created by the Italian scientist, artist, and inventor Leonardo da Vinci.

 1995 – 2000